-Appliances included with the purchase of your New Home, which have been installed by the Builder generally come with written instructions.
+Appliances included with the purchase of your home which have been installed by the Builder generally come with written instructions.
 Appliance manuals should detail the operating procedures and care requirements for the specific appliance.
-These instructions must be followed in order to maintain the manufacturer's warranty.
+These instructions must be followed in order to maintain the Manufacturer's Warranty.

-All warranty registration cards provided with the equipment should be promptly completed and returned to the manufacturer to ensure your warranty obligations are met.
+All warranty registration cards provided with the equipment should be promptly completed and returned to the Manufacturer to ensure your warranty obligations are met.